 My presentation from the HOW Interactive Conference in San Francisco (September 2015).

-I am a UX Designer, professor at Univ MO St. Louis, creator of Design Meltdown and the author of six web design books.
-You can find me speaking at conferences and conducting workshops on various topics.
-Get in touch if you would like to work together.
+I am a UX Designer, creator of Design Meltdown and the author of six web design books.
+Several times per year you can find me speaking at conferences on various topics.
+Get in touch if you would like to have me speak at an event.

 TLDNR: Use promo code "MCNEIL50" to save an extra $50